Wireframes, Testing & Mockups

 During usability testing, users did not immediately recognize the icon as a comparison action and hesitated when asked to compare products.
 Based on this feedback, the interaction was revised to include a clearly labelled “Compare” button, improving discoverability and reducing ambiguity.

-Before iteration
+Before Iteration

-After iteration
+After Iteration

-Comparison - Single Product (no changes)
+Comparison Screen - Single Product (no changes)

 The single-product comparison state represents a transitional step that allows users to begin a comparison without requiring an immediate second selection.
 This state tested clearly with users and supported a gradual, low-pressure entry into the comparison flow, so it did not require iteration at the wireframe stage.